 Support Brain Health With Omega-3s

 You can also support the health of your brain by getting proper nutrition.
 One of the most important nutrients to support brain health are omega-3 fatty acids.
 Omega-3s like EPA and DHA are important in maintaining the structural integrity of the cell membranes in your brain cells.

-Getting enough omega-3s can work to protect your neurons and synapses from damage so they can stay healthier for longer.
-They’re used in all different areas of the brain, and they can also help reduce the risk of negative health outcomes caused by inflammation in the brain.
+Getting enough omega-3s can work to support the health of your neurons and synapses so that they can remain healthy.
+They’re used in all different areas of the brain, and they can help support your brain health as a whole, even as you age.

 DHA, in particular, may help reduce certain markers of inflammation.
 It’s another layer of protection for your brain.
 Supporting the health of your brain in this way can also support your memory in the long run — and iwi life can help!
 Our plant-based omega-3 Supplements are a great way to maintain your memory with essential healthy fats.

 Quality Memory for Years To Come

 Memory is such an interesting and important aspect of neuroscience, and it’s one of the most valuable parts of being human.
 The facts we know, the experiences we’ve lived, and the skills we know all live in our memory, so it’s important to protect them.

 Now you know the steps you can take to support a healthy brain to protect and cherish the memories you hold dear.
 You can support your memory with physical activity, quality sleep, regular social interaction, and our Brain Supplements here at iwi life.